 You must be 18 years old to rent a car in Sicily.
 The maximum age limit varies from company to company but it generally tends to be around 70-75 years old.

 If you are under 25 or you have only recently obtained your driving license, you may be required to pay an additional premium.
-A full driving license is required and if your driving license was issued from outside of the EU, you also need to have an International Driving Permit (IDP) in hand.
+A full driving license is required and if your driving license was issued from outside of the EU (excluding the UK), you also need to have an International Driving Permit (IDP) in hand.

 Fortunately, the process for acquiring an IDP is fairly straightforward.
 But it is something that you should organise in advance of your Sicily itinerary.